0mp/mpds-orange/infrastructure/README.md

 ## Deploying the applications

+Simply, run `make services-install`.

 ### Deploying Hadoop for HDFS

 Run `./scripts/hdfs-deploy.sh`.

-### Deploying Kafka, Prometheus, Grafana
+### Deploying Kafka, Prometheus, Grafana, and Redis

-#### Quick start

-Run `make helm-install`.

-#### Manual installation with Helm

-Kafka, Prometheus, and Grafana can be deployed on a Kubernetes cluster using the Helm charts located in the `infrastructure/k8s/helm` directory.
+Kafka, Prometheus, Redis, and Grafana can be deployed on a Kubernetes cluster using the Helm charts located in the `infrastructure/k8s/helm` directory.
 Configure which charts to deploy in the global values.yaml by setting enabled: true for each desired technology.
 Cluster sizes and ports for external access can also be specified here.
 Each subchart can be deployed by itself and contains its own values.yaml file with futher configurations.
 If deployed from the umbrella chart, values in the global values.yaml will overwrite the values in the subchart's values.yaml.

 Deploy the charts with:
 ```
 helm install [DEPLOYMENT NAME] [CHART DIRECTORY]
 ```

+#### Additional notes

 Get the Grafana URL to visit by running these commands in the same shell:
   ```